Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

 | \<UUID\>\_overflowed_packets_per_second | Number | Ethernet ports: overflowed packets, per second. |
 | \<UUID\>\_phy_reset_errors_per_second | Number | SAS ports: failed PHY resets, per second. |

 Every port reports only the counters its own kind keeps, and the rates appear from the second check run onwards.
+Ports that are not checked, such as the expansion ports without `--include-backend`, report no performance data.

 Have a look at the [API documentation](https://support.huawei.com/enterprise/en/doc/EDOC1100144155/387d790e/overview) for details.